Fresh food delivered to Bowen doorsteps

 WITH a mission to provide fresh food and support local producers, two food delivery services have announced they will now be servicing the Bowen region.

-Whitsunday Food Service has previously offered delivery to Bowen businesses and wholesalers but announced this weekend it would now include orders for the public.
+Whitsunday Food Service and The Prickly Pineapple have both previously offered delivery to Bowen businesses and wholesalers but announced they would now include orders for the public.

 As many businesses in the region struggle, and residents are no longer able to get groceries delivered, Whitsunday Food Service officer manager Trish Smith said supporting local was more important than ever.